mbarbin/provider/doc/docs/tutorials/getting-started/README.md

 ### Parametrized Library

 Now that we're switching to using Provider, our module is no longer a functor.
 Rather, each of the functions that need provider functionality will take it as an extra parameter.
-The type `[> reader ] Provider.t` indicates that the provider required needs to implement *at least* the `reader` Trait, but it is allowed to implement other Traits too (the other implementations will be ignored).
+The type `[> reader ] Provider.t` indicates that the provider required needs to implement *at least* the `reader` Trait, but it is allowed to implement other Traits too (the other bindings will be ignored).

 ```ocaml
 module Show_files2 : sig